ARMLab People

 Aliyah Smith

 Aliyah is a Ph.D. student in the Department of Aeronautics & Astronautics.
 She is a recipient of the Stanford Aeronautics & Astronautics Departmental Fellowship, the NSF Graduate Research Fellowship, and the EDGE Fellowship.
-Aliyah’s research interests include robot learning from demonstration, human-robot collaboration, and the intersection between augmented reality and robotics, and she is generally interested in robotic manipulation in the context of space.
+Aliyah’s research interests include human-robot interaction, immersive AR/VR/MR interfaces for robotics, and human-centered design.

 Weizhuo (Ken) Wang